 10 ways to get your child to eat vegetables

 Wondering how to get your child to eat vegetables?
-This guide will show you how to cope with even the fussiest eaters
+Here are some of the experts’ tips

 My toddler, aged two and a half, hates vegetables.
 If he tastes the teeniest slither of pea, he actually picks it out of his mouth.
 It’s quite astonishing to watch.